rafaelbicudo/tools/tutorials/prep_qmmm.md

 # Generating Gaussian input for QM/MM calculations

 This tutorial is dedicated to create Gaussian input files for QM/MM calculations with `prep_qmmm.py` script.
-The document is separated in two parts, for single and multiple files, respectively.
+The document is separated in two parts, approaching single and multiple files with and without a cutoff for the embedding.

 ## Multiple files with full box